 Hiring agencies shall develop a process for responding to applicants’ concerns regarding the selection process.

 Criminal background checks may not be conducted prior to the interview stage of hiring, except for positions in law enforcement and criminal justice.

+Hiring agencies shall not seek an applicant’s salary or pay history and shall not screen applicants or set compensation based on current or prior pay.

 (2) Types and Order of Applicant Lists